 Telluride Association sponsors a variety of awards for students at many stages of their academic careers."Without the Mike Yarrow Award my project in Honduras would have been difficult if not impossible."

 - Mansfield-Wefald Senior Thesis Prize

 - The Mike Yarrow Adventurous Education Award

 - Miller-Sidgwick / Reese Miller International Exchange Scholarship

 Mansfield-Wefald Senior Thesis Prize

 The 1994 Telluride Association Convention established the Mansfield-Wefald Prize to honor the memory of Mary Mansfield and Eric Wefald, two Association members who died tragically in 1989.
-The prize of $500 will be awarded by a committee of Association members for the best scholarly thesis written by a Telluride associate who will have completed his or her final year of undergraduate education in the 2013-14 academic year.
-The 2013 winner of the prize was Princeton University graduate Katherine Huang, SP08, for her thesis entitled “In the Shadow of the Law: Evolving Orientations towards Dispute Resolution among Rural Migrants in Shanghai.”
+The prize of $500 will be awarded by a committee of Association members for the best scholarly thesis written by a Telluride associate who will have completed his or her final year of undergraduate education in the 2014-15 academic year.
+The 2014 winner of the prize was Amherst College graduate Madeline Chan, SP09, for her thesis entitled “Prison Education: It’s Rhetoric and Practice in the Neoliberal State.”
 See list of all past recipients.

 Previous winners of the Mansfield-Wefald Prize.

-The application due date is usually in early May, and the award recipient will be announced by the Awards Committee in June.
-Download the 2014 Mansfield-Wefald Application.
+The application due date on May 8, 2015, and the award recipient will be announced by the Awards Committee in June.
+Download the 2015 Mansfield-Wefald Application.

 The Mike Yarrow Adventurous Education Award